 As the Family Development team, we want to celebrate with you!
 You have taken steps to help your child succeed in school by enrolling them in Head Start.
-We value your input and help and welcome your participation this school year.
+Bear River Head Start promotes Parent Engagement.
+We value your input and welcome your participation this school year.
 There are so many ways you can get involved!
-We offer opportunities for participation, leadership and volunteering:
+Advocates are expected to contact, inform, promote and explore with both parent(s)/guardian(s) current and further ways they can be engaged in the program in all areas relating to their child's development and success.
+Refer to our Parent Handbook on our website (www.brheadstart.org) for more information.
+Your advocate will also discuss opportunities with you during your visits.